Syria launches counterattacks in an attempt to halt insurgency, as Iran's top diplomat meets Assad

 The insurgents vowed to push all the way into Damascus, but life in the Syrian capital remained normal with no signs of panic.
 In southeastern Aleppo, however, the main road out of the city was gridlocked as people fled the fighting, and gas stations in the area were short on fuel.

+Tel Rifaat is far from the large swaths of northeastern Syria that are controlled by the Kurdish troops, known as the Syrian Democratic Forces.
+A statement from the insurgency called on the SDF to leave the areas near Aleppo that they hold and retreat to their bastions in the northeast.

+Despite being at odds politically with the Syrian government, the Kurdish-led administration has opposed the insurgency and accused Turkey, the main back of Syrian opposition groups, of trying to displace the Kurdish population.

-Turkey, a main backer of Syrian opposition groups, said its diplomatic efforts had failed to stop Syrian government attacks on opposition-held areas in recent weeks.
-Turkish security officials said a limited offensive by the rebels was planned to stop government attacks and allow civilians to return, but the offensive expanded as Syrian government forces began to retreat from their positions.
+Turkish officials have said a limited offensive by the rebels was planned to stop government attacks on opposition-held areas in recent weeks, but it expanded as government forces began to retreat.

 The United Nations special envoy for Syria, Geir Pedersen, said the push by the rebels poses a risk to regional security and called on resuming diplomatic efforts to end the conflict.

-U.S. national security adviser Jake Sullivan told CNN’s “State of the Union” that the U.S., which has about 900 troops in Syria, is watching the situation carefully.
-The American forces, which are in the northeast and far from Aleppo, are guarding against a resurgence by the extremist Islamic State group.
+U.S. national security adviser Jake Sullivan told CNN’s “State of the Union” that the U.S. is watching the situation carefully.
+There are about 900 American troops in Syria's northeast — far from where the insurgency is happening — who are meant to guard against a resurgence by the extremist Islamic State group.

 The group leading the rebel advance is designated a terrorist organization by the U.S., and Sullivan said Washington has “real concerns about the designs and objectives of that organization.”